 CHE-4024 Biochemistry II with 4

 Laboratory

+o

 MAT-1034G Calculus I 4

-MAT-2063G Introduction to Statistics(G) 3

-The student with a major in biology (pre-veterinary medicine track) may complete the designated courses in lieu of a minor.
+The student with a major in biology (pre-veterinary medicine concentration) may complete the designated courses in lieu of a minor.

 Life Science Education, B.S.

 Note: Candidates who wish to teach in adolescent to young adult education, in multi-age education, or in career-technical settings must complete general education and professional education courses which are listed in the School of Education and Professional Studies section of this catalog.